greyhoundforty/ibm_pxe_terraform/README.md

     - [ ] Configure the `pxelinux` configuration file
     - [ ] Configure DHCP settings
  - [x] Create a support ticket to have the VSIs private IP set as the DHCP helper address on the router.
+ - [ ] Deploy a NO OS server and test if it properly PXE boots.

 [Install PXE on Ubuntu 16](https://www.ostechnix.com/how-to-install-pxe-server-on-ubuntu-16-04/)